Trump's age, health woes raise his risk for COVID-19 illness

 NEXT STEPS

-There’s no need yet for tests such as X-rays, but doctors likely will check him often for any difficulty breathing, coughing or other symptoms, Banach said.
+Doctors likely will check Trump often for any difficulty breathing, coughing or other symptoms, Banach said.

 RISK TO OTHERS